List of Mass Effect characters: Niftu Cal

-Allers is voiced by Jessica Chobot; the character is modelled in her likeness, which has attracted criticism from gaming journalists.

 Eve

 Urdnot Bakara, nicknamed Eve by her supervising salarian scientists, is a fertile female krogan who plays a pivotal role in the conclusion of the Krogan Genophage storyline in Mass Effect 3.
 Eve is a moderate figurehead among the krogan leadership who is eager to secure a cure for the genophage and bring about a new start for her people.

 Jondum Bau

 Jondum Bau is a salarian Spectre and colleague of Commander Shepard.
 András Neltz from Kotaku considers the brief interaction with the character in Mass Effect 3 to expose a traitor as unique, as the player gets to experience the Spectres as independent agents who sometimes meet up to assist each other, noting that previous Spectre characters either end up dying or were antagonists to the player character.
 The character is named after BioWare writer John Dombrow.

 Nyreen Kandros

 Nyreen Kandros is the turian leader of the Talons mercenary organization on Omega, who joins Shepard as a temporary squad mate in the Mass Effect 3 DLC Omega.
 She utilizes a mixture of biotic and tech powers, and has a complicated history with Aria T'Loak.
 Nyreen fights to free the people of Omega station who have been enslaved by the human supremacist group Cerberus.
 She also appears as a supporting character in the prequel tie-in comic to Andromeda, Mass Effect: Deception.

 Kandros is voiced by Sumalee Montano.